 Robots.txt is a web standard developed by Robots Exclusion Protocol (REP) to regulate the behavior of robots and search engine indexing.

 In short, if there are certain pages on the site that shouldn’t be accessed and indexed by search engines, the robots.txt file is used to ensure they don’t.

 Also, do remember that it is not mandatory for search engines to adhere to the commands given in the robots.txt file.
 The search engines may choose to bypass them, but usually, they don’t.

 No, you can’t.

-Robots.txt is a completely available file for public.
-Anyone can check what portions of a website is hidden by the webmaster.
+Robots.txt is a completely available file for the public.
+Anyone can check what portions of a website are hidden by the webmaster.